engineering89-final-project/Gatling_Info/README.md

 - the test software is configured with the browser instance of the software being tested - in this case it is the ITJobsWatch web app
 - a test script is written and then executed

+## Test Types
+- stress test: the maximum number of users a site can process at one time
+- load test: how the site behaves under different numbers of users
+- performance test: same as load test?
+- penetration test: how the site deals with cyber attacks

 ## Recorder
 - used to quickly generate scenarios - records a simple simulation used to mimic user behaviour
 - after downloading the Gatling files, navigate to the `bin` folder and execute the `recorder.sh/recorder.bat` to set this location as the GATLING_HOME